Sheep-y/trpg-dnd-4e-db/README.md

 The script is in Alpha prototype stage.
 Basic feature is usable, but is far from stable and mature.

-The source code is split into multiple files for easy management, and must be put together by the Ant script before it can be run. <br/>
+The source code is split into multiple files for easy management, and must be put together by the included Ant script before it can be run.
+The <a href="http://github.com/Sheep-y/trpg-dnd-4e-db/tree/deployment">deployment branch</a> contains compiled releases. <br/>
 Due to technical reason the download page only works in Internet Explorer, but browsing would work in any modern browsers, including mobile phones.

 <small>